exponea/exponea-android-sdk/Documentation/PUSH.md

   ```

 7. That's should be it!
-Checkout [Firebase Docs](https://firebase.google.com/docs/android/setup?authuser=0) if you have any questions
+Check out [Firebase Docs](https://firebase.google.com/docs/android/setup?authuser=0) if you have any questions

   ### Enabling Exponea push notifications